klfontus/VAR_Recession_Predictor/README.md

 9. A VIF test revealed the presence of multi-collinearity in the variables.
 A Durbin-Watson test revealed that there are serially correlated residuals with some variables after creating the initial model.
 Analyzing the results of both tests together revealed which variables to keep for our next model.
 10. Another model (model2) was created with 7 remaining variables, with the resulting forecast being a lot closer to the test GDP values.
 11. Durbin Watson and VIF tests revealed a smaller chance of correlated variables.
-12. Model evaluation is done to compare the models.
+12. Model evaluation was done to compare the models.
-13. Final model is built with a smaller train set to see which recessions we can predict.
+13. Final model was built with a smaller train set to see which recessions we can predict.